DataCouture/DataCouture/README.md

 Hello!
-This is Ruhee DC, Data Couturiere'
+This is Ruhee DC

-Trainee Data Analyst currently in a temporary role with a Govt company gaining experience in data verification, modelling and analytics.
+Worked  in a temporary role with a Govt company gaining experience in data verification, modelling and analytics.
 Proficient in PowerBI, Python (highly commended candidate), Excel, and MySQL, with a track record of driving data-led dynamic/ interactive Dashboards.
 Previously, performed the role of Associate Professor in Fashion and Design leveraging over 15 years of academic leadership and technical expertise and an additional 5 years working in the fashion industry.
 Successfully led projects that improved business processes by 20% and optimized educational outcomes for 160+ students.
 Transitioned into data analysis following a move to the UK, passionate about data and keen to pursue a career in data.